olmesm/mail-spoofer/README.md

 # Mail Spoofer

 Test sending mail as a spoofed account.
+Good to test validity of SPF, DKIM, DMARC records etc.

 ---